iter8-tools/docs/docs/user-guide/tasks/custommetrics.md

 Fetch metrics from databases (like Prometheus).

 ## Usage Example
-In this example, the `custommetrics` task fetches metrics from the Prometheus database created using [Istio's Prometheus add-on](https://istio.io/latest/docs/ops/integrations/prometheus/).
+In this example, the `custommetrics` task fetches metrics from the Prometheus database that is created by [Istio's Prometheus add-on](https://istio.io/latest/docs/ops/integrations/prometheus/).

 ```shell
 iter8 k launch \